 We’ve been waiting for Japan’s MOS Burger to open for quite some time now and we can finally say that the wait is almost over.
-If you’ve been anticipating MOS Burger’s opening just as we have, we’re here to let you know that they’re coming very soon.
+If you’ve been anticipating MOS Burger’s opening just as we have, we’re here to let you know that they’re coming sooner than you think.

 Established in 1972, MOS Burger has been serving up a variety of savory burgers and eats as the second-largest burger chain in Japan.
 Over the years, they’ve started expanding their franchise in other countries such as Taiwan, Hong Kong, Thailand, Indonesia, China, Korea, and Australia.